srwiseman/sounddeez/README.md

 INSTRUCTIONS
 =====
 The project consists of two different servers.
 A back-end server written in Go and a front end server written in node/React.

-TODO
+The backend server handles all communication to the sound system and serves JSON to the front end server.
+The front end server pulls the JSON data from the backend server and displays it in a GUI using a React framework.